bluesteens/community-website-demo/README.md

 Refer to https://www.blue-steens.com/community/ for background on this project.

-Iy you'd like to submit any suggestions for the registry, complete the [short questionnaire](https://forms.gle/FzpyBu7cZN8Pd3rKA).
+If you'd like to submit any suggestions for the registry, complete the [short questionnaire](https://forms.gle/FzpyBu7cZN8Pd3rKA).